Dharaneesh-ship/Hacktivate/README.md

-# ONE-SEVEN
+# Hacktivate
 # Hackathon Project: Tech-Driven Solutions to Address the Dual Threat of Paper Cups

 ## Objective
-This project aims to address the environmental and health concerns associated with paper cups through **data-driven visualizations**.
-The visualizations highlight the impact of paper cups on CO₂ emissions, water usage, and waste management, aiming to create awareness and actionable insights.
+This project explores the environmental and health repercussions of paper cups through insightful visualizations.
+It aims to provide actionable data on CO₂ emissions, water consumption, and waste trends, inspiring sustainable change.
 ---

 ## Data Analysis Summary